oliver-oloughlin/deno_surreal/README.md

 <br>

-Sign in with a different username / password:
+Update username / password:
-> You could also choose to only update one
+> You could also choose to only update one.
 ```
 db.signin({
   user: "username",